eugenegalaxy/Franka-Galaxy/README.md

 5. Move Cartesian x,y,z RELATIVE dislocation
 5.1 Optional rx, ry, rz
 ~~6.
 Move Joint Angles~~
-7. Lock/Unlock outside of browser app
+7. Lock/Unlock brakes NOT in webinterface:

+*'libfranka' contributor's comment on this*:
+> Unfortunately, we have no plans to support opening and closing brakes from libfranka.
+This has to be done through the web interface.

+*HOWEVER!
+It seems like you can do this by setting HTTP connection and sending a request to the webinterface.
+There is a python code for it, need to implement C++ way of doing it.*

-8. Switch auto/manual mode outside of browser app
+1. Switch auto/manual mode outside of browser app

 ##Currently implemented: